 St Bartholomew's Hospital

-If you are having trouble contacting the department you need to speak with you can also try our Patient Advice and Liaison Service on 0203 465 5919.
+If you are having trouble contacting a department, you can also try our Patient Advice and Liaison Service (PALS) on 020 3465 5919.

-TfL can offer advice on planning a journey using an accessible route and can provide a mentor to come with you for your first few journeys to help you gain confidence and become an independent traveller, to find out more complete TfL’s form online.
+TfL can offer advice on planning a journey using an accessible route and can provide a mentor to come with you for your first few journeys to help you gain confidence and become an independent traveller.
+To find out more complete TfL’s online form.

 The nearest National Rail stations are Blackfriars, Cannon Street, City Thameslink, Moorgate and Farringdon.
 All stations are between 6 and 15 minutes’ walk away.